Audience: Loan Servicer or Collector, Upper Management, Developers, Loan Servicing/Collections Managers, Administrator, Data

 In this article, we explain webhooks in basic terms.
 This is the article for those who have no experience with webhooks or are totally new to the concept.
-If you're a developer, you probably won't need this basic introduction to the topic and can skip ahead to some of our other webhooks articles, such as Notifications – Webhooks.
+If you're familiar with webhooks and would like to skip ahead to learning how to set them up yourself, take a look at our Notifications – Webhooks article.

 What is a Webhook?